wygulmage/after-sundown/monsters.md

 All Animates use a Ritual Power Schedule.
 Their false life leaves them vulnerable to things that were once alive.
 Though they never were born and never died, they still suffer aggravated damage from wooden weapons as if they were undead.
 In most cases, Animates are dominated by Master Passion: Loneliness, a condition not unrelated to the fact that each Animate is literally without peers.
 They have more difficulty making emotional connections then virtually any other creature, and pine for the loss.

+#### Special Note on Terminology

-[table][mrow]Special Note on Terminology:[row] It is important to note that Frankenstein is the name of the creator, and not the name of the creature.
+It is important to note that Frankenstein is the name of the creator, and not the name of the creature.
 The creature's name was Adam.
 Similarly, in technical Greek an Android refers only to a _male_ human analog, while a female human analog would be called a _Gynoid_ (seriously).
 However it is also important to note that most of the people you talk to about this issue don't know this and don't care.
 Like Jello, Frankenstein is a brand name of such overwhelming market dominance that the stitched corpse creations of other mad scientists are _called_ Frankensteins (rather than calling them gelatin desserts or reanimated homunculi or whatever).
 Similarly, if you use the word Gynoid in every day conversation people will assume you are talking about some sort of sexually transmitted condition.
-Honestly, it is better that common terminology is used rather than historically correct terminology in this instance.[/table]
+Honestly, it is better that common terminology is used rather than historically correct terminology in this instance.

-**[size=20]Frankensteins: The Creature[/size]**
+### Frankensteins: The Creature
-"_My heart was fashioned to be susceptible of love and sympathy, and when wrenched by misery to vice and hatred, it did not endure the violence of the change without torture such as you cannot even imagine._"
+_"My heart was fashioned to be susceptible of love and sympathy, and when wrenched by misery to vice and hatred, it did not endure the violence of the change without torture such as you cannot even imagine."_

 Frankensteins are crafted to be literally new living things.
 They are essentially people, albeit designed rather than evolved.
 Unfortunately, the creators of these new creatures almost never take to their assumed role as parent, because the Frankenstein is never truly a baby and never truly a human.
 Propelled into existence with a grown human's size and facilities, they nonetheless suffer from having missed the opportunities to be juvenile.
 Like a man who has been inducted as a child soldier or a woman married at first blood, a Frankenstein's life will always have deeply painful emotional issues.
 They will always be childlike in some aspects of their existence, even if they live to be hundreds of years old.